calistenson/edx-documentation/en_us/students/source/SFD_certificates.rst

  verify your identity again.

 After you submit a payment for a verified certificate, you can view that payment at any time.
-For more information, see :ref:`View Purchase Information`.
+For more information, see :ref:`View Order History`.

 If you have a question or an issue with billing for a verified certificate, contact edX at `billing@edx.org <mailto://billing@edx.org>`_.
 Include your